py-crash/wasserstoff/README.rst

-**Wasserstoff** - is a library that help you store your configurations for applications in JSON files.
+**Wasserstoff** - is a library that help you store your configurations for applications in JSON, XML, INI and text files.
 The configuration will be easily loaded to the scope of configuration object.
 The library was written with the use of tools from the standard Python library, and therefore, it does not have any side dependencies.